You may have to complete a CASPer test as part of your medical school application. To learn more about this admission requirement, read on.

 You work at a retail store and a man is trying to return a toy without a receipt to your colleague.
 Your colleague asserts she cannot issue a refund without a receipt, but offers to give him store credit.
 The man claims he needs the money to fill a prescription for his sick daughter.
 Your colleague asks you what she should do.

 If you have any more inquiries regarding the CASPer practice questions, read on to find your answers.

 There will be personal and situational questions on the CASPer test to assess your judgement skills.

 The hardest part of the CASPer is articulating your thoughts clearly within the time restraints.
 But, with practice, you can improve on this!

 You should become familiar with the test format and time conditions, keep the CASPer checklist in mind, and be concise!
 Keep your answers simple and aim for quality over quantity.

 You should treat this like any other interview and wear professional clothes.

-There will be 15 scenarios in total with three questions each.
+There will be 14 scenarios in total spread across two sections.

 With the provided breakdowns of how to answer CASPer questions, you should feel more prepared to write your test!
 If your CASPer answers impress the admissions’ committees, they may just be the final factor to push you from a “maybe” to a “yes!”